 Hyperparameter tuning is a common machine learning workflow that involves appropriately configuring the data, model architecture, and learning algorithm to yield an effective model.
 Hyperparameter tuning is a challenging problem in deep learning given the potentially large number of hyperparameters to consider.
 Determined provides support for hyperparameter search as a first-class workflow that is tightly integrated with Determined’s job scheduler, which allows for efficient execution of state-of-the-art early-stopping based approaches as well as seamless parallelization of these methods.

 Adaptive (Simple) is easier to configure and provides sensible default settings for most situations.
 This searcher requires just two intuitive settings: the number of configurations to evaluate, and the maximum allowed resource budget per configuration.
-We recommend starting with this searcher.

 Adaptive (Advanced) allows users to control the adaptive search behavior in a more fine-grained way.